Dhruv-1529/Asset-Tokenization-Platform-for-Real-World-Assetss/README.md

 ## 📖 Project Description

 A decentralized platform to tokenize real-world assets as NFTs.
-Each token represents ownership or certification of a real-world asset, such as real estate, artwork, or physical goods, recorded on the blockchain with metadata references.
+Each token represents ownership or certification of a real-world asset, such as real estate, artwork, or physical goods, recorded on the blockchain with metadata references

 ## 🌍 Project Vision